wcamarao/pmx/README.md

 }
 ```

-## Struct Scanning
+## Selecting into a Struct

-When scanning rows into a struct, you must provide a pointer.
+When selecting records into a struct, you must provide a pointer.

 You can handle "Event not found" with `pmx.IsZero()`.